Ricardosgeral/relier/README.md

    with a shorter delay between samples.
 This should improve reliability.
 Thus, the collection of data from the ADC (ADS1115) is done using a Thread as a Class object.

    + Since temperature sensors take a considerable time between reads (about 1 second), the readings of those sensors is done in multi-tasking.
    This ensures that the interval between readings is the one indicated by the user.
-Treads are here also used as *Class objects*
+Treads are here also used as *Class objects*.

-   + Detection of serial connection between the server and the touch screen.
+   + Detection of serial connection between the server and the Nextion touchscreen.
 The server needs to check if the touchscreen is pressed, independently of being at the same time doing other tasks.
+To achieve this it is used Threading alongside with Events from the Thread module.
-Also, I've used Events from Threading package.
-This may be useful to others.
+   This achievement took me a while to master, and I believe it may be useful to others.

 - *Serial connection with the *Nextion Device* in python 3*.
 Unfortunately, there was not a python library to use Nextion.
 There is a library developed for Arduino, but i did not want to add *C* code here.
 So, I've developed my own NEXTION Library for Python 3.
 This Nextion Library for Python 3 is relatively simple to use.
 You just need to look at the [py3nextion_lib.py](https://github.com/Ricardosgeral/LerAS/blob/master/py3nextion_lib.py), and use it alongside with another .py file with all the components used in the Nextion Editor (see [NextionApp](https://github.com/Ricardosgeral/LerAS/blob/master/NextionApp.py)).
 Of course you need to know how to use the Nextion commands .
 For that, see [instructions set](https://nextion.itead.cc/resources/documents/instruction-set/).

 ## Troubleshooting